 We have the List of tallest buildings in the Philippines.
-The List of tallest buildings in the manila Philippines 2018 and 2019 is Given here.
+The List of tallest buildings in the manila Philippines is Given here.
 You can get the tallest building in the Philippines construction update here.

 We have a separate article for tallest buildings in the Philippines under construction.